FREQUENTLY ASKED QUESTIONS ABOUT THE UMBC THEATRE ACTING PROGRAMS

 WILL I BE ABLE TO STUDY SINGING AND DANCE IF I BECOME AN ACTING MAJOR?

 YES.
-We encourage our BFA and BA majors to develop skills in both music and dance.
+We encourage our BFAs to develop skills in both music and dance.
 Theatre majors may register for private singing lessons any and every semester they study at UMBC.
 There are also a number of choruses in which Theatre students may participate.
 Many dance classes are available to theatre majors.
 One of them even fulfills one of the required Theatre courses, and can also be used to fulfill a physical education requirement.

 DO YOU EVER BRING IN GUEST ARTISTS?